nhs-r-community/FunnelPlotR/cran-comments.md

 ## Release summary
 This is a second release of a package wrapper for ggplot2 to draw funnel plots for indirectly standardised ratios.
-It is a minor release, adding a nex scaling argument, fixing typos, hiding internal functions, and fixing several minor bugs.
+It is a minor release, adding a new scaling argument, fixing typos, hiding internal functions, and fixing several minor bugs.

 ## Test environments
 * local windows 7, R 3.6.1